As our score of grands hits 13

 we're none picture puzzle perfect

-And that's exactly as it should be
+And that's exactly as we should be

 my hope for you babies grand is